 2. The instructor will specify the conditions, if any, under which an "Incomplete" will be assigned instead of a grade.
 The instructor may set dates and conditions for makeup work, if it is to be allowed.
 "I" grades will automatically lapse to "F"s at the end of the next semester of a student's registration, unless an instructor agrees to submit a change of grade for a student during a subsequent semester to maintain the grade as an "I".

 3. Students are responsible for all information disseminated in class and all course requirements, including deadlines and examinations.
 The instructor will specify whether class attendance is required or counted in the grade for a class.

-4. A student is not permitted to submit extra work in an attempt to raise his or her grade, unless the instructor has specified at the outset of the class such opportunities will be afforded to all students.
+4. Students are not permitted to submit extra work in an attempt to raise their grade, unless the instructor has specified at the outset of the class such opportunities will be afforded to all students.

 5. Scholastic misconduct is broadly defined as "any act that violates the right of another student in academic work or that involves misrepresentation of your own work.
 Scholastic dishonesty includes, (but is not necessarily limited to): cheating on assignments or examinations; plagiarizing, which means misrepresenting as your own work any part of work done by another; submitting the same paper, or substantially similar papers, to meet the requirements of more than one course without the approval and consent of all instructors concerned; depriving another student of necessary course materials; or interfering with another student's work."

 6. Students with disabilities that affect their ability to participate fully in class or to meet all course requirements are encouraged to bring this to the attention of the instructor so that appropriate accommodations can be arranged.
 Further information is available from Disability Resource Center (180 McNamara).